-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the app opriate boxes below to reflect your institution's policies for use in ADMISSION

-ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT Х Х
+SAT or ACT X

-ACT Only Х
+ACT Only Χ

 SAT Only Х

-SAT and SAT Subject Tests or ACT Х SAT Subject Tests Х
+SAT and SAT Subject Tests or X

+SAT Subject Tests X

+SAT Subject Tests X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2022 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+С8В If your institution will make use of th e ACT in admission n decisions for first -time, first-year, de gree-seeking applic cants for

-ACT with writing required

-ACT with writing recommended
+X ACT with writing required ACT with writing recommended ACT with or without writing accept ted

-- ACT with or without writing accepted - C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2022 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):
+C8B If your institution will make use of th Fall 2023 please indicate which ON admissions process):

-SAT with Essay component required

-SAT with Essay component recommended

-X SAT with or without Essay component accepted
+X SAT with Essay component requirements SAT with Essay component recons SAT with or without Essay compo nmended

-C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+C8C Please indicate how your institution will use the SAT or r ACT essay compo onent; check all tha at apply.

 SAT essay ACT essay

-For admission
+For admission ,

 For placement

-For advising
+For advising -

 In place of an application essay

-As a validity check on the application process
+As a validity check on the

-No college policy as of now
+application process No college policy as of now -

-Not using essay component Х Х
+Not using essay component X X -

+The same of the sa 1

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use applicants' test so cores for academic advising?

+Х Yes No

-C8E Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT so cores must be rece ived for fall-term ad dmission

+Latest date by which SAT Subject T est scores must be e received for fall-te erm admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+C8F If necessary, use this space to clarif policies (e.g., if tests are recommen es to be admitted uneir ACT/SAT score

+C8G Please indicate which tests your institution on uses for placeme nt (e.g., state tests):

-Х SAT
+Χ SAT • ,

 Х ACT

-Х SAT Subject Tests
+X SAT Subject Tests

-Х AP

-Х CLEP
+X X AP CLEP

-Х Institutional Exam
+X Institutional Exam

 State Exam (specify):